 Sidekicks by Dan Santat.
 When a superhero needs a new sidekick, who wants the job?
 Younger superheroes?
 Those who aspire to fame?
 And, um, his pets?
 Yes, it’s true, when you live with a superhero, you get inspired!
 Even if you’re a hamster or a gecko.
 The Amazon summary calls it “sibling rivalry royale” and that’s definitely true, but it’s also about friendship and family.
 Dan Santat is one of my favorite children’s picture book illustrators, and it turns out he also spins a good yarn.
-Both Boy Detective, age 5, and his several-years-older cousin N. got a kick out of this book.
+Both my son, age 5, and his several-years-older cousin got a kick out of this book.

 Tiny Titans by Art Baltazar and Franco.
-Tiny Titans is basically an extended riff on the DC Comics universe, populated by child versions of the sidekicks and younger heroes from that world.
+Tiny Titans is an extended riff on the DC Comics universe, populated by child versions of the sidekicks and younger heroes from that world.
 They attend school at Sidekicks Elementary, have a Pet Club where the first rule is you don’t talk about Pet Club (but everyone talks about Pet Club), and they get in trouble with Alfred for flooding Wayne Manor when they try to wash squid ink out of their uniforms (Aqualad put the whole box of laundry soap in).
 When I started reading it, I wasn’t as familiar with the D.C. characters and history as many fans, but I knew a little, but I think it’s a charming little book even if you don’t get the extra levels going on for DC superfans.

 We had trouble telling the graphic novels apart from various other mass-made Word Girl content, so here are the direct Amazon links to the others: Fashion Disaster (featuring evil clothes and a playground menace), and The Incredible Shrinking Allowance (featuring giant robots and evil cheese).

 Zita the Spacegirl by Ben Hatke.
-Boy Detective spotted this book at the library when he was three or just four, and we were NOT allowed to come home without it.
+My son spotted this book at the library when he was three or just four, and we were NOT allowed to come home without it.
 Just based on the cover, he had to have it.
 And once we read it with him, we knew he’d been right.
 This is one of the most wonderful girl superhero books of all times, and Zita doesn’t even have any superpowers!
 What she does have, though, is determination, and a knack for making friends, even when stranded on a strange alien planet that’s about to be destroyed by a comet, and her best friend has been kidnapped.
 It doesn’t matter what happens.
 She is going to get him back.

 And that’s the list of our favorite superhero comics for kids (so far)!
 If you have any suggestions, please leave them in the comments – and thanks for sharing on social media or with friends!